Medical Project

 Your Role

-You work alongside the clinic’s doctor and nurse to learn about the common diseases affecting the local population and how to treat them.
+You work alongside the clinic’s staff, is to learn about the common diseases affecting the local population and how to treat them.
 You work closely with patients from the local San community.
 Your training will be tailored to your skills, level, background and knowledge.
 Prospective medical students can expect to be trained in basic clinical skills, such as history-taking and patient examinations.
 Trained professionals are asked to conduct consultations with patients and to assist with outreach work.
 Trained professionals therefore have the opportunity to have a real impact on the people who are at most in need of help.

 Your tasks depend on your experience and background.
-Please note that medical professionals must be registered in Namibia to provide medical treatment.

-• Recording patient observations: blood pressure, heart rate, oxygen saturations, temperature
+• Recording patient observations: blood pressure, heart rate, oxygen saturations, temperature.

 • Observations: pregnancy tests and urine tests for patients and recording findings.

-• Nutrition program: every second day, the elderly, mothers with babies and young children are fed
+• Nutrition program: every second day, the elderly, mothers with babies and young children are fed.

 • Weighing babies and keeping growth charts.